MyRaceData/TRAKBOX/README.md

 ![Wiring](https://github.com/MyRaceData/TRAKBOX/blob/main/trakboxwiring.png)

 ## Recent Updates
+12.27.23
+The first pre-production units are ready for testing.

 8.30.23

-First PCB board sent for fabrication

-enclosure by Polycase model SN-27
+First PCB board sent for fabrication.
+The enclosure used is by Polycase model SN-27

 ## Version History
+### Version 012
+This version does not halt startup if no wifi connection can be made.
+Allowing startup and use without a wifi connection will allow data to be recorded normally.
+The phone dash display will not function without a wifi connection.
+The realtime clock will also not be able to be synced to a time server.
+The recorded times may not be accurate and should be verified.
+This version will be used on the first pre-production prototypes
 ### Version 011
 This version changes the file format and file extension.
 Version 10 is the same as this version without the file format change which included a bugfix in v9 when no SD card was inserted.